NathanJAdams/MeshIO/README.md

  - I{Format}Builder and I{Format}Saver to be changed to IBuilder and ISaver respectively, all formats will be able to be built/saved using a single interface.

 <h5>NB.</h5>
 Ideally the data format would be automatically detected, however some formats don't have a "magic number" specifying which format it is.
-This is why the data format is required to be injected.
+This is why the data format is required to be specified manually.